nitad54448/Sauerbrey/Q-control.md

 5. Check the slope direction: If it goes down through resonance, the slope is Normal.
 If it goes up (due to parasitic capacitance or others), the slope is Inverted.

 ### Step 2: Engage Frequency Tracking (PID 1)
-1. Use the PID Advisor to calculate baseline Proportional (P) and Integral (I) gains for a target bandwidth of 20 to 50 Hz (depending on the crystal BW).
+1. Use the PID Advisor to calculate baseline Proportional (P) and Integral (I) gains for a target bandwidth of about 100 Hz (depending on the crystal BW).
 2. Apply the polarity rule: If your phase slope is Normal, use Negative P and I gains (those given by Advisor).
 If it is Inverted, use Positive P and I gains. **D-Gain is always 0.**
 3. Apply your measured phase setpoint from Step 1 to PID 1.
 4. Enable PID 1 (in PLL).
 The lock-in will now continuously track the resonance frequency (for measuring during the deposition increase the lowlimit value).
 The Phase Locked Loop (PLL) must remain active.
 If PLL is lost, check the BW parameters, cables, noise ?